 - A cost-effective approach benefits both firms and their customers who ultimately bear the costs of regulation.

+A home of self-regulation.
 Helping to shape the industry for the benefit of all stakeholders

 - Being an industry commentator, providing ‘think pieces’ and reports highlighting good practice and drawing attention to areas for improvement